 Excluding bots and spiders from your ecommerce website is a great way to see how much actual human visitors you're getting.
 Bot traffic is any non-human traffic coming to your website.
 Similarly, Spiders are search engine bots that crawl webpages.
 Once removed you may see a significant decrease in traffic, however, this will make your data much more accurate.

 Google analytics makes filtering out known bots simple.
 In your Admin go to View Settings and select the check box to begin filtering out bot traffic.

 It's important to exclude internal traffic so that you're only measuring the reaction of shoppers on your website.
 Internal traffic can include call centers, sales reps, or development teams.
 Due to the pandemic's increase in remote work, you may want to also consider filtering out staff's IP addresses.

-To accomplish this in Google Analytics go to Admin>All Filters then add a new filter.
+To filter out internal traffic in Google Analytics, go to Admin>All Filters then add a new filter.
 Leave Filter Type as predefined.
 It should read: Exclude + traffic from the IP addresses + that are equal to.
 Then, add the internal IP addresses you'd like to exclude.
 See Google's in depth tutorial.

 Your A/B testing tool should indicate if your test has reached a statistically significant conclusion, based on all visitors during the experiment.
 It can be very useful to drill down to see the results by sub-groups that are important to your business.
 Try viewing the test results by New and Returning Visitors, by device category, and for your key acquisition channels.
 You can also use you results to run a more advanced A/B test or try a similar test on other pages or CTAs.

 If executed properly, A/B testing can be a powerful tool to drive ecommerce growth.
 A/B testing should be done regularly so that you can always give your customers an optimal experience, ultimately increasing conversions.